*2017-18 Application cycle will begin March 1, 2017*

 Test of English as a Foreign Language (TOEFL)

-Please report all TOEFL scores on the CAAPID application.
-Additionally, please have an official score report sent directly to Tufts.
+All applicants are required to submit official TOEFL scores through the CAAPID application.
+Additionally, please have an official score report uploaded into the Program Documents section to supplement official scores.
 The minimum score for consideration is 577 on the written examination, 233 on the computer-based examination, or 90 on the internet-based exam.

 All applicants, regardless of native language, are required take the Test of English as a Foreign Language (TOEFL) to be considered for the Dental International Student program.
 No exceptions are made to this requirement.
 The test is given in most countries and registration materials can be obtained from many U.S. Consulates, USLS Centers, and universities.
 To have your scores sent to Tufts University School of Dental Medicine use institution code 3902 and department code 38 on the TOEFL registration form.